osism/osism.github.io/docs/guides/configuration-guide/ceph.md

    This content from the file in the `/tmp` directory is added in the host vars file.
    The previous `ceph_osd_devices` is replaced with the new content.

-4. Push the updated configuration **again** to your configuration repository and re-run:
+5. Commit and push the configuration to your configuration repository **again**
+6. Establish the changed configuration
+   Make sure that you do not have any open changes on the manager node either, as these will be discarded during this step.
    ```
    $ osism apply configuration
    $ osism reconciler sync
    ```

-5. Finally create the LVM devices.
+7. Finally create the LVM devices.

    ```
    $ osism apply ceph-create-lvm-devices